 Anxiety, fear, and sadness are common among people with end-stage heart failure.

 Pain is a common problem in the end stages of many diseases, including heart failure.
 Morphine and other pain medicines can help.
 Common over-the-counter pain medicines, such as ibuprofen, are often not safe for people with heart failure.

 Emanuel LL, Bonow RO.
 Care of patients with end-stage heart disease.
 In: Bonow RO, Mann DL, Zipes DP, Libby P, eds.
 Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
 9th ed.
 Philadelphia, Pa: Saunders Elsevier; 2011:chap 34.

 Goodlin SJ.
 Palliative Care in Congestive Heart Failure.
 J. Am.
 Coll.
 Cardiol.
 2009;54;386-396.

-Updated by: Michael A. Chen, MD, PhD, Assistant Professor of Medicine, Division of Cardiology, Harborview Medical Center, University of Washington Medical School, Seattle, Washington.
-Also David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Updated by: Michael A. Chen, MD, PhD, Associate Professor of Medicine, Division of Cardiology, Harborview Medical Center, University of Washington Medical School, Seattle, Washington Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
+Editorial team.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
-Copyright 1997-2013, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.
+Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.